AcademySoftwareFoundation/OpenColorIO/_sources/userguide/config_syntax.txt

 For example, see the ``lg10`` and ``lg16`` colorspaces in the :ref:`config-spivfx` config.
 If loading a ``lg10`` image and converting to ``lg16``, no transform is required.
-This is of course faster, but may cause an unexpected increase in precision (e.g it skip potential clamping caused by a LUT)
+This is of course faster, but may cause an unexpected increase in precision (e.g. it skip potential clamping caused by a LUT)

 .. code-block:: yaml